keeema/quadient-challange-astroants/README.md

 Press ```START``` button to download assignement, compute the best path and check on the remote server.
 The result will appear below.
 To see the full graph of possible paths press button ```SHOW PATHS``` but be prepared for a little delay because of huge amount of edges.

 You can perform a new one processing by pressing ```START``` again.

+## Principle

+The application first converts the specified structure into an oriented graph and then applies the Bellman-Ford algorithm to find the minimum path.